ucla-biostat-257-2020spring/ucla-biostat-257-2020spring.github.io/index.md

 ### Attendance

 I usually require class attendence.
-But given the COVID-19 pandemic, I totally understand if students cannot attend certain lectures due to medical or technical reasons.
+Given the COVID-19 pandemic, I understand students may not be able to attend certain lectures due to medical or technical reasons.
 Please proactively communicate with the instructor and TA and notify us your circumstances at earliest chance.

 ### Homework